 This is why the inclusion of the stems in the tea making gives it a good body but without the accompanying astringency.
 The repeated roasting (3 times) in decreasing temp increases the aroma of the tea - nuts plus its original flowers from the tender picking.
 So you can expect a heavier green tea but without the astringency, but yet comes with flowers and some roasted (nutty) notes, attributes which are usually contradicting and not found together in one single tea.

-Packed in 50g or 100g loose in Tea Caddy.
+Packed in 30g loose in Resealable Bag.

 Store in freezer if possible, ensure no smells in your freezer.
 As per all green teas, oxidation occurs quickly especially in our climate, so enjoy it while it's fresh!